Cooperative Linux: Distribution

 Debian, Ubuntu, Fedora and Gentoo are especially popular with the coLinux users.

 Due to the rather unusual structure of the virtual hardware, installing Linux distributions under coLinux is generally difficult.
 Therefore, users in most cases use either an existing Linux installation on a real partition or a ready made filesystem image distributed by the project.
 The filesystem images are made by a variety of methods, including taking images of a normal Linux system, finding ways to make installers run with the strange hardware, building up installs by hand using the package manager or simply upgrading existing images using tools like yum and apt.
 An easier way to get an up-to-date filesystem image is to use QEMU to install Linux and "convert" the image by stripping off the first 63 512-byte blocks as described in the coLinux wiki.

 Since coLinux does not have access to native graphics hardware, X Window or X Servers will not run under coLinux directly, but one can install an X Server under Windows, such as Cygwin/X or Xming and use KDE or GNOME and almost any other Linux application and distribution.
 All of these issues are fixed by using coLinux based distributions such as andLinux, based on Ubuntu, or TopologiLinux, based on Slackware.

+Dedicated distributions

+A few distributions were built specifically to work with coLinux.